MicroEJ/How-To/Single-App-to-Multi-App-Platform/README.md

     - `jint Java_com_microej_kernel_FeatureInputStream_readIntoArray(jbyte *out, jint outOffset, jint outLen)` to read the data
     - `void Java_com_microej_kernel_FeatureInputStream_closeFeature()` to close the feature stream
     - An example using FatFs file system (FS) is provided in [inputStream.c](native/src-feature/inputStream.c)
+        - [inputStream.c](native/src-feature/inputStream.c) defines ff_convert and ff_wtoupper, those functions are required by FatFS, if your project already defines it, comment them out.
         - This example will look for features in the FS /tmp/application_1.fo first, then , once the feature is loaded, increment the feature search number.

 - Add the implementation to your BSP project using the third party C IDE